masak/bel/README.md

 difference whether that lookup is indexed (like with arrays) or linear (like with linked lists).

+*Make it work, make it right, make it fast.* &mdash; Kent Beck

 It's possible to make Bel run reasonably fast, using various optimizations under the hood.
 Here is a brief summary: